vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 !!! enterpriseonly

-    Systemd only available for the Nebula Graph Enterprise Edition.
+    Managing Nebula Graph with systemd is only available in the Nebula Graph Enterprise Edition.

 !!! note